nginx/agent/src/extensions/advanced-metrics/README.md

 #### Parameter Definitions:</BR>
 |Parameter| Description|
 | ----------- | ----------- |
-socket_path| Full os filepath to the unix socket which Nginx+ andAgent use to comunicate. aggregation_period| Frequency at which data in priority tables are aggregated to conserve space prior to publishing. publishing_period| Frequency at which data in priority tables is published to Management Plane. table_sizes_limits|staging_table_max_size| Max number of records allowed within any single aggregation period.staging_table_threshold | When the number of records reaches this threshold, data aggregation starts to keep number of records within the staging_table_max_size limit. **staging_table_threshold &le; staging_table_max_size**.
+socket_path| Full os filepath to the unix socket which Nginx+ and Agent use to communicate. aggregation_period| Frequency at which data in priority tables are aggregated to conserve space prior to publishing. publishing_period| Frequency at which data in priority tables is published to Management Plane. table_sizes_limits|staging_table_max_size| Max number of records allowed within any single aggregation period.staging_table_threshold | When the number of records reaches this threshold, data aggregation starts to keep number of records within the staging_table_max_size limit. **staging_table_threshold &le; staging_table_max_size**.